Koh Jum - An Island A World Away

 Coconut Beach

-Also set in the north west of the island, Coconut Beach is a secluded beach haven that’s not to be missed!
-Set a short walk from the main road down a dirt path, this small semi circular cove is surrounded by tall swaying coconut trees, and is a perfect secluded place to take a dip.
-Being off the main road, this beach is even quieter than its neighbours and so its a good chance you’ll get the beach to yourself.
+Also set in the north west of the island, Coconut Beach is very secluded, a proper secret cove!
+Set a short walk from the main road down a dirt path, this small semi circular beach is surrounded by tall swaying coconut trees, and is a perfect secluded place to take a dip.
+Being off the main road, this beach is even quieter than its neighbours and so there is a good chance that you’ll get the beach to yourself.

 The tree lined shore of Coconut Beach, Koh Jum